BustedTees/teepublic-react/README.md

 ```

 #### Affiliate Network ID API
-Affiliate Network ID is a unique ID assigned to an application (like https://mywebsite.com) on TeePubic system.
-This is required by TeePubic during checkout to make sure it credit sales back to an affiliate network.
+Affiliate Network ID is a unique ID assigned to an application (like https://mywebsite.com) on TeePublic system.
+This is required by TeePublic during checkout to make sure it credit sales back to an affiliate network.
 ```
 # store_url is explained in "Single Store API" section
 fetch_store = TeePublic::Api.send(store_url).deep_symbolize_keys!